msolidblau/CloudAttractor/README.md

 ## Contact

-You can contact the developers at m@solidBlau.com with any feed back or questions.
+You can contact the developers at m@solidBlau.com with any feedback or questions.